 All Systems go!

 Weapons maker BAE Systems (LSE: BA) has been going great guns lately as the market shrugged off the failed merger with EADS.
 Yet I didn't reach for my wallet, due to worries over falling Western defence spending and rising competition in the Middle East.
 Sales growth and earnings per share growth also lacked firepower.
 Then again, the stock is trading at a bullet proof 8.5 times earnings and yields a bunker-busting 5.5%.
 Looking at those numbers a second time, they blow me away.
 Sales growth is set to remain flat, but at this price, it looks a tempting long-term buy.

 They're not making land anymore but you can invest in what's left via UK property group Land Securities (LSE: LAND).
 The share price is up more than 30% this year, so plenty of investors clearly feel bullish about the prospects for prime UK retail and London office space.
 So bullish, they don't even mind a forecast P/E of 23 times earnings for next March, combined with a less than eye-grabbing 3.5% yield.
 Sorry, that's just too expensive for me.
 Should I buy Land Securities?
 The answer is still no.

-Great when there's eight
+Great when it's eight

-The report by Motley Fool analysts is completely free and shows where dividend maestro Neil Woodford believes the best high-yield stocks are to be found today.
+The report by Motley Fool analysts is completely free and shows where Invesco-Perpetual's dividend maestro Neil Woodford believes the best high-yield stocks are to be found today.
 Availability of this report is strictly limited, so please download it now.

 > Harvey doesn't own any of the shares mentioned in this article.